-The School District has two kinds of funds:
+The School District has the following type of funds:

-- Governmental Funds: Most of the School District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
+• Governmental Funds: Most of the School District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps determine whether there are more or fewer financial resources that can be spent in the near future to finance the School District's programs.
 Because this information does not encompass the additional long-term focus of the School District-wide statements, additional information at the bottom of the governmental fund statements explains the relationship (or differences) between them.
 The governmental fund statements focus primarily on current financial resources and often have a budgetary orientation.
 Governmental funds include the general fund, special aid fund, school lunch fund, debt service fund, and the capital projects fund.
-Required financial statements are the balance sheet and the statement of revenue, expenditures, and changes in fund balance. - Fiduciary Funds: The School District is the trustee, or fiduciary, for assets that belong to others, such as the scholarship fund and the student activities funds.
-The School District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
-The School District excludes these activities from the School District-wide financial statements because it cannot use these assets to finance its operations.
-Fiduciary fund reporting focuses on net position and changes in net position.
+Required financial statements are the balance sheet and the statement of revenue, expenditures, and changes in fund balance.